BianoCZ/ua-banner/docs/index.markdown

 ### Optional configuration

-You can optionally configure the banner behavior by setting a window variable.
+You can optionally configure the banner behavior by setting a window variable (before loading the script).

 ```html
 <script>